0x00002a/DeadlyAccel/README.md

 tl;dr Yes you can reupload part or all of it as long as you release all of the source including modifcations made, keep all existing license notices, and use the GPLv3 license for any modifications.
-Note that "modifications" includes the entire mod it is distributed as part of, so if you want to use _any_ part of this mod you need to make the whole thing GPLv3.
+Note that "modifications" includes the entire mod it is distributed as part of, so if you want to use _any_ part of this mod you need to make the whole thing GPLv3 (your mod that is).

 ### Source